iguanajuice/novpn/README.md

 ## Installation

-Run `./install.sh` for an automated setup
+Clone the repo and run `./install.sh` for an automated setup

 ## Usage